vaaako/Hidden-Service/README.md

 Learn more about `Vanguards` on their [github](https://github.com/mikeperry-tor/vanguards) page and [here](https://blog.torproject.org/announcing-vanguards-add-onion-services/) *(it's important)*

 ## Onionscan
+>It took me a VERY long time to find a version of `onionscan` that was not outdated, until I found this version on [Hack Guru's channel](https://www.youtube.com/watch?v=vXcTcSwdW08&pp=ugMICgJwdBABGAHKBQ1vbmlvbnNjYW4gdG9y) *(thank you so much)*

 *"OnionScan is a free and open source tool for investigating the Dark Web.
 For all the amazing technological innovations in the anonymity and privacy space, there is always a constant threat that has no effective technological"*

 `Onionscan` in short, is a tool to find security flaws in an `.onion` website<br>